-Of course, with those savings over premium tablets, you do choose to make some trade-offs along the way.
-The biggest limitation of Amazon’s tablets come in the lack of app support from Google.
+One of the biggest limitations of Amazon’s tablets come in the lack of app support from Google.
 While the Fire tablets do run Android as their operating system, it’s actually a forked version of Android custom-made by Amazon for their Fire tablets and streaming devices.
-For most consumers, Fire OS works just like Android, but the center core of Google’s apps—including the entire line of Play apps—have been replaced by Amazon’s own versions.

 What You’ll Need

 - Installing YouTube Kids on Your Amazon Fire Tablet